 Language skills can be further developed by challenging each student’s level of understanding and providing models of effective communication on an ongoing basis.
 There are different developmental stages as well as learning styles that need to be taken into account when learning a language.
 Individual students will progress through these stages at their own pace.
 Developing confidence as a communicator is critical in all students’ language development.

 The Our World Neighborhood Charter School’s Scope and Sequence documents (based on both New York State Next Generation Learning Standards as well as the Primary Years Programme’s Language Scope and Sequence documents) identify the key expectations considered essential in language learning.
-The Our World Neighborhood Charter School Student and Family Handbook as well as the Scope and Sequence documents found in Making the PYP Happen are the documents that guide our expectations and work with students.
+The Our World Neighborhood Charter School Parent and Student Handbook as well as the Scope and Sequence documents found in Making the PYP Happen are the documents that guide our expectations and work with students.